dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 ---
 title: Author box to Jekyll blog
 desc: Adding multiple authors like in WordPress to a Jekyll blog is hard.
 But not anymore.
 Learn how to add an author box to your Jekyll blog with these easy steps.
+You can also create author section for your Jekyll blog using this method.
 keywords: author box jekyll, author tab jekyll, jekyll author box, jekyll author section
 author: sharathdt
 tags: Jekyll